mach-composer/mach-composer-cli/docs/src/reference/variables.md

 !!! tip "Note on encryption"
     You can [encrypt your `variables.yml` using SOPS](../howto/security/encrypt.md#encrypted-variables).

-    When doing so, MACH won't render the variable files directly into your Terraform configuration but uses
+    When doing so, MACH Composer won't render the variable files directly into your Terraform configuration but uses
     [terraform-sops](https://github.com/carlpett/terraform-provider-sops) to
     refer you the SOPS encrypted variables within the Terraform file.